-- child-directed speech, e.g. the parents' use of a range of question types to elicit response - other uses of "caretaker" speech - theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. - Anna's developmental stage and linguistic competence there are one or two examples of simple holophrastic speech (snack) but also some complex structures beyond the telegraphic stage (he knocked the postman off the bicycle) - some tense difficulties (he try to get it) - topic management and agenda-setting carried out by mother, father and Kate: i saw anna and she did not take any notice of me - evidence of at least three of Halliday's functions of language (Representational we were playing at the apple tree; Interactional how do you know; Personal i forgot to tell you) - the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with two overlaps:
+- child-directed speech, e.g. the parents' use of a range of question types to elicit response - other uses of "caretaker" speech - theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. - Amy's developmental stage and linguistic competence there are one or two examples of telegraphic speech (nana running) but also some complex structures beyond the telegraphic stage (and grandpas running) - Amy attempts complex structures by imitation (breakfast delicious yours) - some tense difficulties (i talk nana) - topic management and agenda-setting - the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with no evident interruption or overlap.